Merchant Agreement

 As the party with a direct relationship with Consumers, you are solely responsible for establishing, communicating, and implementing your refund policy.
 Your refund policy must comply with all applicable laws and regulations, including consumer protection laws that may mandate certain refund rights.
 You bear all costs associated with refunds, including the refunded amount and any currency conversion losses.
 Note that our processing fees are non-refundable, meaning you will not recover the fees charged on the original transaction when issuing a refund.

 You must maintain sufficient funds in your Account or available through your designated payment method to cover all potential refunds.
-This obligation continues even after a debate or event has concluded, as Consumers may request refunds or initiate chargebacks for an extended period following the transaction.
+This obligation continues even after a debate has concluded, as Consumers may request refunds or initiate chargebacks for an extended period following the transaction.
 Your refund obligations survive any termination of this Agreement or closure of your Account.

 8.2 Refund Processing